lifelike-toolkit/documentation/usage/brain.md

 ## Brain Usage
-Install the package: `pip install git+https://github.com/lifelike-toolkit/lifelike.git`
+Install the package: `pip install lifelike`

 Then import it with `from lifelike import brain`